 - The banner at the top offers a coupon for listing an item.

-- The “Sell” button is at the center of the bottom tray and differently colored.
+- The “Sell” button is at the center of the bottom tray and is differently colored.

-- Photos of actual sold items are prominently displayed, for added motivation.
+- Photos of actually sold items are prominently displayed for added motivation.

 5. Packaging Design

 The physical packages that products come in aren’t purely functional, of course.
-They’re also opportunities for visual communication and branding.
+They’re also opportunities for visual communication and branding through industrial design.

 Creating on-brand, memorable packaging requires translating a company’s brand identity into the physical world.
 This process usually starts with designers creating mockups and print-ready assets in a vector graphics editor such as Adobe Illustrator.